stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 would be called a gas, but this gas obeyed laws that are not of our cosmos.
 This was no fruit of such worlds and suns as shine on the telescopes and photographic plates of our observatories.
 This was no breath from the skies whose motions and dimensions our astronomers measure or deem too vast to measure.
-It was just a colour out of space&mdash;a frightful messenger from unformed realms of infinity beyond all Nature as we know it; from realms whose mere existence stuns the brain and numbs us with the black extra-cosmic gulfs it throws open before our frenzied eyes.
+It was just a colour out of space--a frightful messenger from unformed realms of infinity beyond all Nature as we know it; from realms whose mere existence stuns the brain and numbs us with the black extra-cosmic gulfs it throws open before our frenzied eyes.

   I doubt very much if Ammi consciously lied to me, and I do not think his tale was all a freak of madness as the townfolk had forewarned.
-Something terrible came to the hills and valleys on that meteor, and something terrible&mdash;though I know not in what proportion&mdash;still remains.
+Something terrible came to the hills and valleys on that meteor, and something terrible--though I know not in what proportion--still remains.
 I shall be glad to see the water come.
 Meanwhile I hope nothing will happen to Ammi.
-He saw so much of the thing&mdash;and its influence was so insidious.
+He saw so much of the thing--and its influence was so insidious.
 Why has he never been able to move away?
-How clearly he recalled those dying words of Nahum&rsquo;s&mdash;&ldquo;can&rsquo;t git away&nbsp;.&nbsp;.&nbsp;. draws ye&nbsp;.&nbsp;.&nbsp;. ye know summ&rsquo;at&rsquo;s comin&rsquo;, but &rsquo;tain&rsquo;t no use.&nbsp;.&nbsp;.&nbsp;.&rdquo; Ammi is such a good old man&mdash;when the reservoir gang gets to work I must write the chief engineer to keep a sharp watch on him.
+How clearly he recalled those dying words of Nahum's-- "can't git away . . . draws ye . . . ye know summ'at's comin', but 'tain't no use. . . . " Ammi is such a good old man--when the reservoir gang gets to work I must write the chief engineer to keep a sharp watch on him.
 I would hate to think of him as the grey, twisted, brittle monstrosity which persists more and more in troubling my sleep.